-4.1 Faculty of Arts
+4.1 Faculty of Arts, Bachelor of Management and Bachelor of Commerce

 Dalhousie and King's students may take a Minor in Journalism Studies as part of a four-year major or honours Arts degree.
 The goal of the Minor in Journalism Studies is to introduce students to journalism and to basic journalistic methods and theory.